header-banner-plantbased-diabetes.jpg

 3. Improved Insulin Sensitivity

 Food microbiome interactions can also improve insulin sensitivity.
-High-fibre plant foods can also help lower or prevent insulin resistance directly.
+Additionally, high-fibre plant foods can help lower or prevent insulin resistance.
 After eating fibre-rich foods, the fibre is fermented by beneficial bacteria in your gut.
-The fermentation process produces ‘short-chain fatty acids’ that improve insulin signaling and glucose uptake.5 Plant-based diets are also often high in phytonutrients, antioxidants and magnesium, all of which have been shown to promote insulin sensitivity, reduce insulin resistance and improve your body’s control over blood sugar levels.
+The fermentation process produces ‘short-chain fatty acids’ that improve insulin signalling and glucose uptake.5 Plant-based diets are also often high in phytonutrients, antioxidants and magnesium, all of which have been shown to promote insulin sensitivity, reduce insulin resistance and improve your body’s control over blood sugar levels.

 4. Improved Blood Sugar Control

-Studies have also shown that saturated fat, which is mainly found in animal-based foods, can block insulin from signaling muscle and liver cells.
+Studies have also shown that saturated fat, mainly found in animal-based foods, can block insulin from signalling muscle and liver cells.
 This is because saturated fat can lead to the accumulation of ceramide (toxic fat metabolites) in muscle and liver cells.
 Similar to insulation in walls blocking noise from entering your home, ceramide allows fewer signals from insulin in your blood to reach muscle and liver cells.
-As a result, your cells are unable to uptake glucose and turn it into energy.4 Therefore, balanced plant-based diets, which are generally low in saturated fats, can improve insulin sensitivity which allows muscle and liver cells to uptake sugar - keeping your blood sugar controlled.
+As a result, your cells cannot uptake glucose and turn it into energy.4 Therefore, balanced plant-based diets, which are generally low in saturated fats, can improve insulin sensitivity, which allows muscle and liver cells to uptake sugar - keeping your blood sugar controlled.

 5. Lower inflammatory response

-Even though inflammation is a natural immune response that protects us against infection and injury while promoting healing, when that response is constantly triggered in the long-term, it can damage the body cells instead of healing them.
-Fibre, which is part of a balanced plant-based diet, has been linked to decreased inflammation, which may also help lower insulin resistance.
+Even though inflammation is a natural immune response that protects us against infection and injury while promoting healing, when that response is constantly triggered in the long term, it can damage the body cells instead of healing them.
+Fibre, part of a balanced plant-based diet, has been linked to decreased inflammation, which may also help lower insulin resistance.
 Additionally, several studies have shown that those who follow a plant-based diet have significantly less obesity-related inflammation response.4

 Most viewed